 RDR rollout relies on issuer adoption.
 Merchants can only automate RDR resolutions if the issuer accepts the interaction.
 However, this adoption is highly likely among Visa issuers because it sits within the entire suite of VisaNet processing capabilities.
 If a bank issues Visa cards, then they can have access to RDR.

 RDR is explained by Visa as an upgrade to its existing Cardholder Dispute Resolution Network (CDRN).
 CDRN is a passive resolution system, “completely driven by the seller, including dispute review, decisioning and seller-initiated refund, all within a 72-hour window.”
 RDR enhances CDRN by actively granting merchants “immediate decisioning results, requiring only the initial rule definitions directed by the seller.”

 With RDR, the merchant spends only the time it takes to configure their ruleset, plus any subsequent optimization of those rules, and their resolutions are then automated.
-The customer gets their refund from fraud immediately as well for a better brand interaction.
-The issuers and acquirers spend minimal time on these disputes as well.
+The customer gets their refund from fraud immediately, for a better brand interaction.
+The issuer and acquirer spend minimal time on these disputes as well.
 All the stakeholders involved in a transaction benefit from this.

 If you’re looking to reduce the time and money required to deal with routine disputes, so you can focus on your core business, then you need CBH+RESOLVE.
 You get RDR, plus the vast array of dispute resolution tools from all card networks, including Visa.